 16 years of failures before he reached his goal.
 But that was just the beginning.
 Once he achieved that goal he already started working on new goals that would bring him for more ups and downs.

 The cartoon character that was rejected is known as Mickey Mouse.

 What kept the fire burning for Walt during his journey to his success?

 “Somehow I can’t believe there are any heights that can’t be scaled by a man who knows the secret of making dreams come true.
 This special secret, it seems to me, can be summarized in four C’s.
 They are Curiosity, Confidence, Courage, and Constancy and the greatest of these is Confidence.
 When you believe a thing, believe it all the way, implicitly and unquestionably.” ~ Walt Disney

 I believe it was the fact that he believed in his dream.
-He lived his artist dream every day.
+He lived his artistic dream every day.

-Write down your goals (dreams), believe in your artist dream, make a plan and get to work.
+Write down your goals (dreams), believe in your artist’s dream, make a plan, and get to work.
 That is the first step towards achieving your goals.